-The amount of the award shall not exceed $1,500 and disbursed payable to the student and the institution in one payment in August 2017.
+The amount of the award shall not exceed $1,500 and disbursed payable to the student and the institution in one payment.
 The scholarship is not renewable.

 Award Selection Committee:

 The applications will be reviewed by a committee established by The Whole Person and may include the Manager of Resource Development, member/members of Candice’s family, and the President of the Greater Kansas City Spinal Cord Association.
-The scholarship will be announced late-June 2017.
+The scholarship is announced in late Summer.

 - Are you involved with a non-profit or any kind of community volunteerism?

 - If you answered “yes”, describe the experience.
 Include name of organization, year/s participated, name of specific program in which you participated, activities in which you were involved, what you learned and personal development tools you acquired that will assist you with your educational and/or career endeavors.